Sawmill Slough Preserve Projects

 Pre[serve] Art Exhibition

-The Pre[serve] art exhibition is a student and alumni juried exhibition featuring works inspired by Sawmill Slough Preserve.
+The Pre[serve] Art Exhibition is a student and alumni juried exhibition featuring works inspired by Sawmill Slough Preserve.
 This program encourages artists to venture into the Sawmill Slough Preserve to find their inspiration.
 The works are displayed in an on-campus exhibition as a way to highlight the importance of conservation.
 In addition to the exhibition, there are a series of workshops that are meant to educate students about artistic techniques and the native flora and fauna found in the Sawmill Slough Preserve.
-Learn more.